yushiangfu/study-notes/01-process.md

 ## <a name="introduction"></a> Introduction
-The process is a concept of running logic designed to fulfill the target purpose.
+The 'process' is a concept of running logic designed to fulfill the target purpose.
-It can be simple enough, such as the famous 'hello world' and contains only one thread printing the greeting string.
+It can be simple enough, such as the famous 'hello world' containing only one thread printing the greeting string.
 The complicated process works as a group of multiple threads executing the assigned jobs to achieve its goal.
 In this document, I'd like to introduce the process from different perspectives.